 AGGRASTAT is a reversible antagonist of fibrinogen binding to the GP IIb/IIIa receptor, the major platelet surface receptor involved in platelet aggregation.
 When administered intravenously, AGGRASTAT inhibits ex vivo platelet aggregation in a dose- and concentration-dependent manner.

-When given according to the recommended regimen, >90% inhibition is attained by the end of the 30-minute infusion.
+When given according to the PRISM-PLUS regimen of 0.4 mcg/kg/min for 30 minutes followed by a 0.1 mcg/kg/min maintenance infusion, >90% inhibition of platelet aggregation is attained by the end of the 30-minute infusion.
+When given according to the recommended regimen of 25 mcg/kg followed by a 0.15 mcg/kg/min maintenance infusion, >90% inhibition of platelet aggregation is attained within 10 minutes.
 Platelet aggregation inhibition is reversible following cessation of the infusion of AGGRASTAT.

 Tirofiban has a half-life of approximately 2 hours.
 It is cleared from the plasma largely by renal excretion, with about 65% of an administered dose appearing in urine and about 25% in feces, both largely as unchanged tirofiban.
 Metabolism appears to be limited.

 Tirofiban is not highly bound to plasma proteins and protein binding is concentration independent over the range of 0.01 to 25 mcg/mL.
 The unbound fraction in human plasma is 35%.
 The steady state volume of distribution of tirofiban ranges from 22 to 42 liters.

 In healthy subjects, the plasma clearance of tirofiban ranges from 213 to 314 mL/min.
 Renal clearance accounts for 39 to 69% of plasma clearance.

 There is no effect on clearance of tirofiban by sex, race, age, or hepatic impairment.